laszl0/laszl0.github.io/_posts/2016-02-27-my-first-blog-post.md

 Sorry for the bad language and typos.

-Want share that this blog is powered by [Jekyll](http://jekyllrb.com) and Markdown is used to author the posts.
+Want share that this blog is powered by [Jekyll](http://jekyllrb.com).